Back to Feedback: Dynamics and Heterogeneity in Panel Data: Sequential exogeneity and feedback

+where $U_t$ collects the shocks affecting $Y_t$, Condition (\ref{eq_SeqE}) requires that $X_t$ be independent of current and future shocks $U_{t+s}$, $s\geq 0$, conditional on past outcomes and treatments.}

 Condition (\ref{eq_SeqE}) is helpful to understand the economic content of sequential exogeneity.
 Under (\ref{eq_SeqE}), the agent chooses $X_t$ given her information set, which includes her past treatment and outcome realizations (as well as heterogeneity and possibly other state variables included in $X_t$), but does not include current or future potential outcomes.
 This precludes advance information about returns, for example.
-In contrast, in this general setup one can write strict exogeneity as